 - CBD Balms and Creams

-Recommended for athletes or for individuals who struggle with activity-induced soreness, CBD balm allows you to apply cannabidiol onto the skin to target muscles and ligaments that may be tight or inflamed from exercise and overuse.
-CBD balms and creams may not provide the whole-body wellness effect that you get from an oil or e-liquid, but it may help relax sore muscles.
+Recommended for athletes or for individuals who who seek post-workout relief, CBD balm allows you to apply cannabidiol onto the skin to target muscles and ligaments.
+CBD balms and creams may not provide the whole-body wellness effect that you get from an oil or e-liquid, but it can support targeted comfort.

 - CBD Isolate

 CBD isolate crystals are pure cannabidiol.
 Tasteless and easy to mix with favourite cooking fats like coconut oil or organic butter, it’s also a great option for CBD-infused recipes.
 Much like CBD oil, it can provide whole-body benefits in 30-60 minutes, but it does not harness the entourage effect.
 For some people, this may work as well, but if you are regularly drug tested in your occupation, CBD isolate is preferable.

 The sheer novelty of CBD means that many people have many questions about what it is and how it works.
 This is normal, and this is also why the Canzon team is here to help.
 If you have any questions about CBD, the latest studies, or CBD products, contact us.
 We want to help you feel educated and empowered when it comes to your wellness.